 Why avoidants get angry when you ignore them and then reach out

 You’d think that an avoidant wouldn’t get angry when you ignore them.
 They ignore you all the time, right?
 Wrong.
-Avoidants get angry when you ignore them then reach out after no contact; but not for the same reasons as someone with attachment anxiety.
+Avoidants get angry when you ignore them then reach out after no contact but not for the same reasons.
+Why and how fearful avoidants react to being ignored is different from why and how dismissive avoidants react to being ignored because fearful avoidants are anxious-avoidants, and dismissive avoidants are not.

 Let’s own it.
 Every one gets angry sometimes; and every attachment style gets angry.
 It’s perfectly natural to get angry.
 It’s how we express anger that always destroys relationships with the people we love.